+Table 2

-Table 2 Average throughput for TCP/UDP Traffic in Wireless to Wireless Infrastructure Environment
+Average throughput for TCP/UDP Traffic in Wireless to

+Wireless Infrastructure Environment

-Items Description Baseline WEP64 WEP128 WPA PSK
+Items Description Baseline WEP64 WEP128

-Ave.
-Throughput/TCP 5194 5141 5071 3894
+Average Throughput/TCP 5194 5141 5071

-Ave.
-Throughput/UDP 7872 7200 7198 6965
+Average Throughput/UDP 7872 7000 7198

-Dropped TCP % 0% 1.02% 2.37% 25.03%
+Dropped TCP % 0% 1.02% 2.38%

-Dropped UDP % 0% 8.54% 8.56% 11.52%
+Dropped UDP % 0% 11.09% 8.56%

-Considering the results presented in the Table 2, the graph below depicts the throughput when different encryptions are applied.
+Considering the results presented in the table above, the graph below depicts the throughput when encryption is applied.

-Figure 6: Infrastructure Wireless to Wireless Average Throughput Results
+Figure 6: Wireless to Wireless Throughput Results

-Results show that the levels of degradation in throughput of TCP/UDP traffics are proportional to the complexity the protocols.
-The degradation in performance in this scenario drops by 9% for UDP traffic and by 25% for TCP traffic; this is due to the fact that there are two levels of encryptions provided in this scenario from the first laptop to the AP and from the AP to the second laptop.
+Results show the exact pattern of degradation in throughput of TCP traffic and approximately that same in UDP traffic when WEP was enabled in wireless to wireless environment.
+The degradation in performance in this scenario drops to about 9%, for UDP traffic, due to the fact that the there are two levels of encryptions provided in this scenario, from the first laptop to the AP and from the AP to the second laptop.